Microsoft cloud growth beats expectations

-REDMOND, Wash. — Microsoft on Thursday reported quarterly profit of $13.2 billion, powered in large part by a steadily growing cloud computing business that the company says now accounts for 30% of its total revenue.
+Microsoft on Thursday reported quarterly profit of $13.2 billion, powered in large part by a steadily growing cloud computing business that the company says now accounts for almost a third of its total revenue.

+CEO Satya Nadella even said in a call with investors that “our commercial cloud business is the largest in the world,” although that’s only true if you use Microsoft’s unique definition.
+The company counts its widely-used office software and similar online services as part of its overall cloud business.
+That’s in addition to cloud infrastructure such as data centers and servers, where Amazon is the market leader.

 The results exceeded Wall Street expectations.
 The average estimate of 14 analysts surveyed by Zacks Investment Research was for earnings of $1.21 per share.